Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

-Top 5 Motivational Speaker Strategies That Can Kill a Speech
+Top 5 Motivational Speaking Strategies That Leaders Should Develop

 Did you know that 70% of people rank public speaking as their biggest fear?
 It can be nerve-wracking to stand and speak in front of a live audience.
 However, you might find that (whether you like it or not) your job requires you to do just that.

-If you are a manager wanting to motivate your employees, here are five motivational speaker strategies that are sure to work against you:
+If you’re a manager wanting to motivate your employees, here are five top motivational speaking strategies that will help you inspire and energize your team:

-- Reading the speech from a script.
 Reading from a piece of paper is the perfect way to stop connecting with your audience.
 If you don’t maintain eye contact, you stop engaging people.
-You might feel that memorizing the speech by heart is a sure-fire way to get it right; however, this actually puts more pressure on you to summon up the words exactly how you practiced them.
-Instead, use hand-held cue cards reminding you of the main points you need to cover.
+You might feel that memorizing the speech by heart is a surefire way to get it right; however, this actually puts more pressure on you to summon up the words exactly as you practiced them.
+Instead, use handheld cue cards reminding you of the main points you need to cover.
 Most importantly, pay attention to your audience to gauge their interest.
-Like any good motivational keynote speaker, with practice, you’ll learn to read the audience’s signals.
+Like any of the top motivational keynote speakers, with practice, you’ll learn to read the audience’s signals.

-- Apologizing.
 Have you ever been to a speech where the speaker pleads for sympathy by saying something along the lines of, “I’m not really good at this, so please bear with me?”
 This approach never works.
 Just as you want to do well, your audience is rooting for your success.
-They’ve given up precious time to listen to you, but if you start the speech negatively by suggesting that you’re not prepared or the speech might turn out to be bad, they’ll take your word for it.
-And you’ll be speaking to deaf ears.
+They’ve given up precious time to listen to you, but if you start the speech out negatively by suggesting that you’re not prepared or the speech might turn out to be bad, they’ll take your word for it.

-- Not making eye contact.
-You want to make eye contact, but you find it uncomfortable or don’t want to put someone on the spot.
+Maybe you want to make eye contact, but you find it uncomfortable or don’t want to put someone on the spot.
 So you look over the audiences’ heads or to the wall in front of you.
 Your body language during a presentation is critical.
 Not establishing eye contact makes you look like you’re uninterested or even dishonest; people might appear to listen but won’t believe a word you say.
 Making eye contact means making a connection with a member of the audience—something the top motivational speakers have a knack for.
 Move around and try to connect with everyone in the room.
 This will help you to build trust, keep your listeners engaged, and make them less likely to tune out.

-Are you looking for a skilled motivator to serve as keynote speaker for your next conference or seminar?
+Are you looking for a skilled motivator to serve as the keynote speaker for your next conference or seminar?
 Joel Garfinkle knows all the right strategies to engage and motivate your employees and make your event a success.
-Call (510) 339-3201 for more information about booking Joel as your motivational speaker to get the best results for your investment.
+Book Joel as your motivational speaker to get the best results for your investment.

 Copyright © 2012 Joel Garfinkle, All Rights Reserved.
 Joel Garfinkle is recognized as one of the top 50 coaches in the U.S., and the author of 7 books, including Getting Ahead: Three Steps to Take Your Career to the Next Level.
 He has worked with many of the world’s leading companies, including Google, Deloitte, Amazon, Ritz-Carlton, Gap, Cisco, Oracle, and many more.
 Subscribe to his Fulfillment at Work Newsletter and receive the FREE e-book, "41 Proven Strategies to Get Promoted Now!"